Motley Fool Wealth Management Insights

 How to Ensure You (Or Your Spouse) Can Manage the Family's Finances on Your Own

-Published by Motley Fool Wealth Management Originally posted on Tue, Oct 1, 2024 Last updated on October 7, 2024
+Written by Motley Fool Wealth Management | Tue, Oct 1, 2024

 Does one person in your house handle your family’s finances more so than the other?
 It’s not uncommon for couples to split responsibilities, including managing money.
 Perhaps one spouse is involved in the day-to-day finances (paying the bills, depositing checks, and following the budget), while the other handles the more long-term financial initiatives, like saving for college or investing for your future retirements.
 For some couples, one spouse may have opted to take on the full responsibility of your family’s financial obligations because they’re more comfortable or familiar with managing money — while the other takes more of a backseat role.